Michał Marcjanik: Loan to Carpi

-After joining Empoli in the summer of 2018, he remained on the bench for every Serie A game in the first half of the season.
+After joining Empoli in the summer of 2018, Marcjanik remained on the bench for every Serie A game in the first half of the season.
 On 31 January 2019, he joined Serie B club Carpi on loan until the end of the season.

 Loan to Wisła Płock

 On 1 July 2019, Marcjanik was loaned out to Wisła Płock for the 2019–20 season.

 Return to Arka Gdynia

 On 9 August 2020, he signed a three-year contract with Arka Gdynia.

+Polonia Warsaw

+After six years at Arka, Marcjanik moved to Polonia Warsaw in the second division on 20 June 2026, signing a two-year deal with a one-year option.